 Open education resources • benchmarking research • textbook affordability • onboarding program design • academic program reviews • special projects

 Assistant Vice Provost Role

 As Assistant Provost, Nancy Tannery develops, coordinates, and helps to implement projects that support the Provost’s priorities and also facilitates strategic initiatives in support of the Provost’s short- and long-term goals.
 With a focus on projects such as textbook affordability, she has implemented an Open Education Resources initiative to increase the use of these resources by faculty across all campuses.
-She designs onboarding programs for new senior leaders; coordinates the Provost-area Board of Visitors membership process between the Deans, Provost, and Chancellor; conducts benchmarking research; leads and/or serves on committees as appointed; and advances the implementation of the revised Academic Program Reviews.
-Additionally, she supports the operational and strategic activities for the University Planning and Budgeting Committee, Provost-Area Planning and Budgeting Committee, and the Academic Affairs/Library Committee of the Board of Trustees.
+She designs onboarding programs for new senior leaders; co-chairs the Public Art Committee; conducts benchmarking research; and is assisting in advancing the Self-Study evaluation process in preparation for reaccreditation by the Middle States Commission on Higher Education in 2022.

 Prior to her appointment as Assistant Provost, Nancy Tannery spent almost 20 years in the Health Sciences Library System at Pitt, most recently as the senior associate director.
 Nationally she was an active member of the Medical Library Association, where she held several leadership positions and received its Estelle Brodman Award for Academic Medical Librarian of the Year.
 Tannery served on the Literature Selection and Technical Review Committee of the National Library of Medicine and served one year as chair.
 She is an alumna of the National Library of Medicine/Association of Academic Health Sciences Libraries Leadership Fellows Program.